roboll/helmfile/README.md

   # forces resource update through delete/recreate if needed (default false)
   force: false
   # enable TLS for request to Tiller (default false)
   tls: true
   # path to TLS CA certificate file (default "$HELM_HOME/ca.pem")
   tlsCACert: "path/to/ca.pem"
   # path to TLS certificate file (default "$HELM_HOME/cert.pem")
   tlsCert: "path/to/cert.pem"
   # path to TLS key file (default "$HELM_HOME/key.pem")
   tlsKey: "path/to/key.pem"
   # limit the maximum number of revisions saved per release.
 Use 0 for no limit. (default 10)
   historyMax: 10
+  # when using helm 3.2+, automatically create release namespaces if they do not exist (default true)
+  createNamespace: true

 # The desired states of Helm releases.
 #